ITR-vietnam/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: New Feature
-about: Suggest an idea for this project
+about: New project feature
 title: ''

 ---